This blog may contain affiliate links. Read our disclosure policy for more info.

 Kicking Horse Ski Resort should not be overlooked as a top ski destination in Canada.
 It’s one of the best!

 Related Read: If you love downhill skiing and snowbearding, be sue to head to nearby Revelstoke too.
-There’s an awesome ski resort there too and plenty of other things to do in Revelstoke in winter!
+There’s an awesome ski resort there too, lots of great hotels in Revelstoke, and plenty of other things to do in Revelstoke in winter!

 2. Visit the Northern Lights Wildlife Wolf Center